MrStickyPiston portfolio

 Windows

 The StickyHours app for Windows is packaged as an .msi installer in a zip file, and supports 64 bit Windows 10 and 11.
-Please download the latest stable Windows version of the app from the Download section above.
+Please download the latest version of the app by using the download button above.
 Save the zip file in your downloads folder and extract the .msi file.
 Then, run the msi file.
 It will let you choose between user installation and system wide installation.
 If you want more people one this computer to use the program than just you, choose system wide.
 Do note that this option requires admin rights though.
 Click install after that.
 The installer will take a few seconds to half a minute to install Sticky Hours depending on your device.
 Once the installer says it is done click finish.
 The app is installed on your computer now and accessible via the start menu.
-When you open the app you will see the login screen.
-To log in, enter your Zermelo instance id and linkcode (NOT your username or password), and press log in.
-After that you will be logged in.
-See the faq below for more information about instance id's and obtaining a linkcode or using the app.
+The installer does not pin the app yo your desktop or taskbar at default but you can do that by yourself if you want to by dragging the app to the place you want it to be.

-On MacOS you can install Sticky Hours by downloading the .dmg installer from the download section above.
-Use the Stable MacOS version, and save the file to your Downloads folder.
+On MacOS you can install Sticky Hours by downloading the .dmg installer using the button above.
+Save the file to your Downloads folder.
 While the .dmg file is zipped, safari automatically unzips files it downloads.
 If you are not using safari you must unzip the file manually before proceeding.
 Once you have done that, open the location of the file in finder, and right click it.
 In the context menu, select "open".
 A modal will pop up now, telling you apple could not verify the devloper of the file.
 Apple will show this warning when opening any software that was not paid for 100$/year to Apple.
 Luckily, you can just click "open" and ignore them.

 Linux